ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-2.md

 # Part 2 - Services - Building the CRUD Data Layers

 This the second article in a series on Building Blazor Database Applications.
-It describes how to boilerplate the data and business logic layers into generic library code that makes deploying application specific data services simple.
+It describes the Data and Core Domain boilerplate code used to make deploying application specific data services simple.
 It is a total rewrite from earlier releases.

 The articles in the series are: